Drop Down Menu

 Fables #52-55: Sons of Empire (4) and Mini One-Shots (4) (2007)

 Mini-review: This story is about a meeting in The Homelands about how they can destroy Fabletown.
 The main characters include Snow Queen, Gepetto, Pinocchio, Hansel, and others.
 I was a little confused about the use of some of the characters in this story.
-The mini-stories focus on Rapunzel (pictured below), a porky pine (how it's spelled in the comic), Kevin Thorne, and the Three Blind Mice - respectively.
+The mini-stories focus on Rapunzel (pictured below), a porky pine (how it's spelled in the comic), Kevin Thorn, and the Three Blind Mice - respectively.

 Gepetto and Pinocchio (and Rapunzel); A full 3-page story about Rapunzel

-Fables #56-58: Jiminy Christmas, Father and Son (2)
+Fables #56-58: Jiminy Christmas, Father and Son (2) (2007)

 Mini-review: The first story is about Santa and Ambrose (both Fly and the cub).
 The other two stories are about Bigby, Snow, and the cubs visiting North Wind.
 They are all cute, though bittersweet, tales.